jenfer/blockchain/README.md

 ```

 Install Flask.
-You can also update Flash after installation.
+You can also update Flask after installation.
 ```
 pip install Flask
 ```